rgehrsitz/rex/README.md

 4. Run `rexd` with the compiled bytecode to start the rules engine.
 5. The engine will listen for updates from Redis, evaluate rules, and perform actions accordingly.

+For a self-contained compiler -> Redis -> runtime smoke test, see the [Docker Compose demo](demo/README.md).

 ## Development

 ### Code Structure